dowstoreapp/NEAT-Flappy-Bird/README.md

 # Run in Gitpod

-You can also run NEAT-Flappy-Bird in Gitpod, a free online dev environment for GitHub:
+You can also run Flappy-Bird in Gitpod, a free online dev environment for GitHub:

 If you're intersted in a paid subscription with GitPod use the coupon code: TECHWITHTIM19